 Through New Zealand’s history, many men have had intimate and sexual relationships with other men.
 Until 1986 gay sex was illegal, and gay men faced discrimination and disapproval.
 Many hid their sexuality.
-In the 2000s gay men were more visible, including five openly gay male MPs in 2010.
+In the early 21st century gay men were more visible, including gay male MPs in powerful positions in each of the main political parties.
 However, gay men could still face prejudice, and sometimes even violence.

 Relationships and social groups